-The Canadian dollar, on average, strengthened relative to the U.S. dollar by 1.5% in 2017.
-In the short-term, a stronger Canadian dollar compresses the Company's export margins.
-Conversely, a stronger Canadian dollar decreases the cost of raw materials and ingredients in the domestic business.
-The business is able to react to changes in input costs over time through pricing, cost reduction, or investment in value-added products.
+The Canadian dollar, on average strengthened relative to the U.S. dollar by 0.1% in 2018.
+In the short term, a stronger Canadian dollar compresses export margins in the Company's primary pork processing and hog production operations.
+Conversely, a stronger Canadian dollar decreases the cost of raw materials and ingredients in the domestic prepared meats business.
+The prepared meats business is able to react to changes in input costs over time through pricing, cost reduction, or investment in value-added products.
+However, over the longer-term, a stronger Canadian dollar reduces the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become more competitive.
+Similarly, the Company also has a greater ability to export and expand into the U.S. market.

-During 2017, the Japanese yen, on average declined in value relative to the Canadian dollar by 5.3%.
-In general, a decline in the Japanese yen compresses export margins to Japan.
+During 2018, the Japanese yen, on average increased in value relative to the Canadian dollar by 1.4%.
+In general, a stronger Japanese yen expands export margins to Japan in the Company's fresh pork business.
 The Company ultimately seeks to manage pricing to offset the impact of currency fluctuations.